Get the best software for your business. Compare product reviews, pricing below.

-Point of sale (POS) software processes customer transactions, accepts payments, issues receipts, and handles back-office processes for your retail environment.
+Point of sale (POS) systems process customer transactions, accept payments, issue receipts, and handle back-office processes for your retail environment.
 POS solutions used to be as simple as a cash register that rang up customer orders.
 Today, POS systems have quickly become a unified source of credit card payment processing, advanced inventory management, and even eCommerce integrations with your online store.

-The availability and low cost of smartphones and mobile tablets has led to many businesses being able to adapt cloud-based POS software for their small business with equipment they already have.
+The availability and low cost of smartphones and mobile tablets has led to many businesses being able to adapt a cloud-based POS system for their small business with equipment they already have.

-When your retail or restaurant business is in the market to look at the top point of sale software, you may have many questions.
-Which software has the features you need?
+When your retail or restaurant business is in the market to look at the top point of sale systems, you may have many questions.
+Which system has the features you need?
 What software will work on your hardware?
 What is included in your purchase?
 We’ve compiled our list of the best POS systems for your small business:

 ShopKeep is a point of sale system with strong payments and eCommerce capabilities.
 The POS solution can work across all devices–giving you the flexibility to run the program on your tablet (such as an iPad), your laptop, or your mobile device via their pocket app.
 The complete POS can be customized for all business types–letting you sell online, sell in-person, manage employees, create reports, manage inventory, and invoice customers.